Occupation of Paris 1940-1944

 The Occupation of Paris from 1940 to 1944

-The tour will go over the Occupation of Paris 1940- 1944 and start right outside the exit of métro Cadet (line 7) in the heart of the third Jewish district of Paris.
+The tour will go over the Occupation of Paris 1940- 1944 and starts right outside the exit of métro Grands Boulevards (lines 8 and 9) in the heart of the third Jewish district of Paris.

 After an outline of the historical and political circumstances that led to the outbreak of the Second World war, you will be given the facts explaining the French defeat, the conditions of the armistice and the dividing of the country.